-On April 4, 2019, The Conference Board released the 1st Quarter Measure Of CEO Confidence.
-The overall measure of CEO Confidence was at 43, up from 42 in the fourth quarter. [note: a reading of more than 50 points reflects more positive than negative responses]
+On April 9, 2020, The Conference Board released the 1st Quarter Measure Of CEO Confidence.
+The overall measure of CEO Confidence was at 36, down from 43 in the fourth quarter. [note: a reading of more than 50 points reflects more positive than negative responses]

 Additional details can be seen in the sources mentioned above.